t0tten/dfwm/README.md

 ### General

 ### Desktop
-* Change focus when mouse is moved?
+* Change focus when mouse is moved
+* Move first window on right to last on left side
+* Move last on left side to first on right side
+* Move current focused window to other side
+* Move current focused window up by one
+* Move current focused window down by one

 ### Launcher
 * Search through programs